1/6 hearings fuel the question: Did Trump commit a crime?

 Witnesses have testified that Trump was repeatedly advised by campaign aides and top government officials that he had lost the election to Biden and that his claims of widespread voter fraud were divorced from reality.

-Yet he pressed ahead, shouting the false allegations that culminated in the riot at thepre Capitol.
+Yet he pressed ahead, shouting the false allegations that culminated in the riot at the Capitol.

 Still in office, he leaned on the Justice Department to get government law enforcement officials to take up his cause.
 He pressured the states — asking Georgia’s secretary of state to “find” votes, for example — and Vice President Mike Pence, who was presiding over the joint session of Congress that day.